cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

 # Effect Syntax Guide

-Writing your own effect can give you all the capabilities to customize the rendering process.
+Writing your own effects provides all the capabilities to customize the rendering process.

-Cocos Effect is a single-source embedded domain-specific language, based on YAML and GLSL.
-The YAML part declares the general framework, while GLSL part specifies the actual shader.
+`Cocos Effect` is a single-source embedded domain-specific language, based on __YAML__ and __GLSL__.
+The __YAML__ part declares the general framework, while __GLSL__ part specifies the actual shader.
 Together they form a complete specification for the rendering process.

-We recommend editing effect files using Visual Studio Code with the official `Cocos Effect` plugin from the marketplace.
+We recommend editing effect files using __Visual Studio Code__ with the official `Cocos Effect` plugin from the marketplace.

-> **Note**: This document is targeted at technical artists or graphic designers, if you are a design artist who needs specific shader customizations, please contact your technical artist or programmer for support.
+> **Note**: This document is targeted at Technical Artists or Graphics developers.
+If you are a design artist who needs specific shader customizations, please contact your Technical Artist or Programmer for support.

 ## Framework Syntax
 Using `builtin-unlit.effect` as an example, it looks something like this: